-The Charles Evans Center provides integrated healthcare services at 3 of its locations.
+The CEC Health Center provides integrated healthcare services at 3 of its locations.
 We provide care with compassion to impoverished community members with limited incomes.
 Also, we cater to those individuals with autism, learning disabilities, and behavioral health concerns.
 They focus on preventative healthcare to ensure healthy lifestyles and to minimize trips to the emergency room.
-The Charles Evans Center services are available to all community members and accept Medicare, Medicaid, Medicaid Managed Care, and private insurance plans.
+The CEC Health Center services are available to all community members and accept Medicare, Medicaid, Medicaid Managed Care, and private insurance plans.
 Their physicians and support staff are bi-lingual in English and Spanish, and other interpreters are provided if needed by individuals.

 Common Causes of Foot and Ankle Injury

 The most common cause of foot and ankle injuries are car accidents and sports-related activities in fractures and sprains.
 Ordinary slips and falls lead to less severe injuries in those areas of the body.
 Other causes could be age-related wear and tear on the body.
 Calcium breakdown over the years will cause your bones to be more fragile as well.
 Any sports that rely on constant torque of the feet or ankles such as, football, hockey, baseball/softball, volleyball, running, skiing, snowboarding, etc., are ones to keep an eye on your foot and ankle health.
 Lastly, the type of shoes you wear is highly crucial if/any injuries would occur, such as bunions, corns, and calluses.
 Injuries can also be caused over time by overuse or repetitive motions done over a long period.
 Visit our Podiatrist in Glen Cove that accepts Medicaid for all of your foot injuries today!